At Pulse Nightclub, A Death Toll That Might Not Have Been So High

 That report is due out soon, and it could give needed closure about the department's response to the Pulse shooting.

-'I pray she made it'
+"I pray she made it"

 Saez, the assistant chief who had been charged with modernizing the department's active shooter policy, was not on duty the night of Pulse.
 But when his wife, who worked for the Orlando Police Department, texted him about the shooting, Saez remembers driving his hybrid Toyota more than 100 mph to get to the scene.